cdirks4/platform/README.md

 # Bitcoin Money Lending Platform

 ## Overview
 This project aims to create a decentralized money lending platform where users can deposit Bitcoin and get a loan against it.
-The platform will utilize smart contracts on the Bitcoin blockchain for secure and transparent lending operations.
-This platform helps the users get loan against their BTC which they can use to tap into other potential Market opportunities
+The platform will utilize smart contracts on the Stacks Bitcoin Layer2 blockchain for secure and transparent lending operations.
+This platform helps the users get loans against their BTC which they can use to tap into other potential Market opportunities

 ## Features
 1. Users can deposit Bitcoin into their account on the platform.